tshihab07/Titanic-Life-Prediction/README.md

 - **Advanced Hyperparameter Tuning**: Explore more sophisticated techniques like Bayesian Optimization (e.g., Optuna, Hyperopt) for potentially better parameter configurations.
 - **Ensemble Methods**: Combine predictions from the top-performing models (e.g., Voting Classifier, Stacking) to potentially improve accuracy and robustness.
 - **In-Depth Error Analysis**: Perform a detailed investigation into misclassified instances to understand model weaknesses and guide further feature engineering.
-- **Model Interpretability (SHAP)**: Integrate SHAP (SHapley Additive exPlanations) values for more detailed, instance-level explanations of model predictions.
+- **Model Interpretability (SHAP)**: Integrate SHAP (Shapley Additive exPlanations) values for more detailed, instance-level explanations of model predictions.
 - **Learning Curve Analysis**: Generate learning curves to diagnose if the model would benefit from more training data.

----

 ## Contributing